SirCringineer/homigrad/README.md

 ### Can I use Homigrad's movement/weapons in other game modes (Sandbox, TTT, etc)?

-The movement system and weapons from Homigrad are not directly compatible with other game modes.
+The movement system and weapons from Homigrad are not directly compatible with other gamemodes.
 However, if you're proficient, you might explore [Harrison’s movement-addon branch](https://github.com/harrisoniam/homigrad/tree/movement-addon).

 ### How can I customize this for my server?

 You’re free to modify the files, adjust values, and tweak the code to suit your server’s needs.

-### Can I create my own game mode using this codebase?
+### Can I create my own gamemode using this codebase?

 Yes!
 Just like the original repo, this project is under the MIT License, so you’re welcome to use it as a base.
 Contributions are also encouraged — feel free to submit pull requests here or on [Harrison's repository](https://github.com/harrisoniam/homigrad).